Top Most Frequently Asked Plank Flooring Questions

 Which direction should I lay my plank flooring?

-You should lay the flooring in the direction of the main light source, such as the window or patio door.
+When it comes to laying your flooring ensure that you have read all the instructions.
+You should then lay your flooring in the direction of the main light source.
+This could mean towards the window or patio door.

 Can I lay laminate flooring in any room of the house?

 The fantastic thing about Laminate flooring is that it’s suitable for any room in the home.
 However Floormaker advise to steer away from rooms with high humidity i.e. bathrooms.
 The moisture in bathrooms can often be too much for the laminate and it begins to buckle.
 However for these special areas Floormaker have laminate flooring that has been manufactured and guaranteed especially for bathrooms.
 Our 12mm Commercial laminate floors

 are ideal for bathrooms and kitchens and come in an array of styles and colours so you can find the perfect floor for you.